 Yes it's easy to transfer cover, provided you are eligible for the policy and can meet a few simple conditions.

 Great news...we also waive the initial exclusion period (this is the period of time where you cannot claim for involuntary unemployment) which applies at the start of a policy, provided that you meet these conditions:

 Do NOT cancel your existing policy until you have received your new policy documents confirming cover with ourselves.
 Then you should inform your existing insurer.

 The temporary suspension of Unemployment cover is under constant review by insurers.
-Please check back on a daily basis for any update to the availability of Unemployment cover.
+Please check back on a regular basis for any update to the availability of Unemployment cover.

 Paymentcare Short Term Protector is designed to ensure that your normal monthly commitments are taken care of each month in the event that you are off work as a result of an Accident, Sickness or involuntary Unemployment / involuntary redundancy.

 If you were off work through a serious accident or for a period of sickness how would you maintain your monthly commitments?
 What if it was announced that you were to be made unemployed as a result of involuntary redundancy?
 Would you have enough savings to cover your loss of income?